Letter: Let citizens decide future of 'Fame' - Salisbury Post

 Letter: Let citizens decide future of ‘Fame’

-The citizens of Salisbury have been stifled and thwarted in their efforts to have a fair and open process.
+The citizens of Salisbury have been stifled and thwarted in their efforts to gain a fair and open process.

-We never voted to remove “Fame” and it is a sad day every time I drive past the former site.
+We never voted to remove “Fame.”
 We let a few decide the fate of the angel.

 Let the citizens have a voice in her new home.